Despicable Me (film): Music

-Despicable Me: Original Motion Picture Soundtrack is the soundtrack to the film of the same name, and it was released on July 6, 2010.
+Despicable Me: Original Motion Picture Soundtrack was released on July 6, 2010.
 It features new songs from the film written and performed by Pharrell Williams and performances by Destinee & Paris, the Sylvers, Robin Thicke, and the Bee Gees.

 Marketing and release

-Universal Pictures partnered the film with licensing and promotional partners valued at $75 million for the marketing campaign.
+Universal Pictures collaborated the film with licensing and promotional partners valued at $75 million for the marketing campaign.
 Additional marketing partners for the film included Airheads, Church's Chicken, Hungry Jack's, Color Me Mine, American Express, Kodak, IHOP, and Best Buy.
 As a promotional tie-in, Despicable Me: The Game was released in various platforms.

 Despicable Me debuted at the Annecy International Animated Film Festival on June 9, 2010, followed by a premiere on June 27, at the Nokia Theatre in Los Angeles.
 The film was released in the United States on July 9 with Predators.

 Universal Pictures Home Entertainment released Despicable Me on Blu-ray, Blu-ray 3D, and DVD on December 14, 2010.
 Physical copies contain behind-the-scenes featurettes; filmmaker commentaries; games; and short films Home Makeover, Orientation Day, and Banana.
 A 4K Ultra HD Blu-ray version was released in 2017.

 Reception

 Box office

-Despicable Me earned $251.6 million in the United States and Canada and $291.6 million in other territories, for a worldwide total of $543.2 million.
+Despicable Me earned $251.7 million in the United States and Canada and $292.5 million in other territories, for a worldwide total of $544.2 million.
 It was the ninth-highest-grossing film of 2010.

 In the United States and Canada, Despicable Me was released with Predators on July 9, 2010.
 During its opening weekend, the film earned $60.1 million across 3,476 theaters.
 Its second weekend earnings dropped by 42 percent to $32.7 million, and followed by another $24.1 million on the third weekend.
 Despicable Me left theaters by January 20, 2011, making it the seventh-highest-grossing film of 2010.